-In order to give students a broader understanding of the music industry, we host industry-leading artists and faculty from Boston to give lectures and workshops related to specific challenges and opportunities in the industry.
+In order to give students a broader understanding of the music industry, we invite industry-leading artists, professionals, and visiting faculty to give lectures and workshops related to specific challenges and opportunities in the industry.
 Faculty visiting from the Boston campus frequently come to Valencia for special workshops and presentations.
 In many cases, students from all masters programs are welcome to attend visiting artist and faculty sessions, regardless of program.

-Visiting artists and visiting faculty change each year.
-Here are some of the visiting professionals who have visited campus in the past on behalf of the music production, technology, and innovation program:
+Visiting artists and faculty change each year.
+Here are some of the visiting professionals who have visited campus in the past on behalf of the scoring for film, television, and video games program:

 Iván M. Lacamara